Special Actions Unit (Malaysia)

-The Special Actions Unit (Unit Tindakhas, Jawi: اونيت تيندق خاص), commonly known as and abbreviated to UTK is a tactical unit of the Royal Malaysia Police (RMP).
+The Special Actions Unit (Unit Tindakhas, Jawi: اونيت تيندق خاص), commonly known as and abbreviated to UTK, is a tactical unit of the Royal Malaysia Police (RMP).
 The unit is headquartered at the RMP buildings in Bukit Aman, Kuala Lumpur.
 Together with the 69 Commando (Komando 69), they form the Pasukan Gerakan Khas ('Special Operations Command – Police SOCOM').

 The UTK performs as a high-level national tactical unit, providing 24-hour close protection to high ranking government executives, as well as their partners.
 Additionally, undercover and covert missions are also conducted by the unit's members.
 UTK operators are especially trained to intervene in high-risk situations, such as hostage and barricade situations by hostile forces; especially highly trained terrorists and/or criminals.
 UTK is the earliest and most experienced unit in dealing with international terrorist organizations inside and outside Malaysia.

-The UTK is comparable to a combination of the German Federal Police's tactical unit GSG 9 and the United States Secret Service.
+The UTK is comparable to a combination of the German Federal Police's tactical unit GSG 9 and the United States Secret Service's Counter Assault Team.